Be a Good Neighbour! Clear Snow and Ice from your Property

 Clearing snow and ice from sidewalks can be a difficult task for our senior residents, or those with limited mobility.
 You can be a good neighbor and lend a helping hand to neighbours that may need assistance clearing snow and ice from sidewalks.

-Your efforts will help create a safer community for everyone, great exercise and will help people meet their responsibility to remove ice and snow from their sidewalks by 10:00 a.m.
+Your efforts will help create a safer community for everyone, be great exercise and will help people meet their responsibility, as per City Bylaw, to remove ice and snow from their sidewalks by 10:00 a.m.

 Other tips during Snowfall